 Normal state is activated at this time.

 A protective overspeed feature has been added to the model by creating a new state in the

 Fuel_Disabled superstate.
 Through the use of history junctions, we assured that the chart returns to the appropriate state when the model exits the overspeed state.
 As the safety requirements for the engine become better specified, we can add additional shutdown states to the

 When a sensor fails, an estimate of the sensor is computed.
 For example, open the pressure sensor calculation.
 Under normal sensor operation the value of the pressure sensor is used.
 Otherwise, the value is estimated.

 The estimate of manifold pressure is computed as a function of engine speed and throttle position.
 The value is computed conveniently using a Simulink function inside Stateflow.

 The Airflow Calculation block (shown in Figure 5) is the location for the central control laws.
-This block is found inside the fuel_rate_control subsystem (open this blockopen this block).
+This block is found inside the fuel_rate_control subsystem (open this block).
 The block estimates the intake air flow to determine the fuel rate which gives the appropriate air/fuel ratio.
 Closed-loop control adjusts the estimation according to the residual oxygen feedback in order to maintain the mixture ratio precisely.
 Even when a sensor failure mandates open-loop operation, the most recent closed-loop adjustment is retained to best meet the control objectives.

 Figure 5: Airflow estimation and correction